ResourcefulHumans/rheactor-image-service/README.md

    Public endpoint for the lamba function (as provided by API Gateway)
  - `WEB_LOCATION`
    Public URL for the bucket
- - `PUBLIC_KEY`
+ - `PUBLIC_KEY_FILE`
-   Public key to be used for verifying tokens
+   Public key file in the bucket to be used for verifying tokens

 ## Setup